-Douglas Murray is the Associate Director at the Henry Jackson Society, having joined in April 2011.
+Douglas Murray is the Associate Director at The Henry Jackson Society, having joined in April 2011.
 He previously founded the Centre for Social Cohesion, a think tank studying extremism and terrorism in the UK.
-A bestselling author and award-winning political commentator, Douglas is a columnist for Standpoint and writes frequently for a variety of other publications, including the Spectator and Wall Street Journal.
-A prolific debater, Douglas has spoken on a variety of prominent platforms, including at the British and European Parliaments and the White House.
-He has authored books on neoconservatism, terrorism and national security as well as on freedom of speech.
-His latest book, Bloody Sunday: Truths, Lies and the Saville Inquiry, was published in November 2011.
+A bestselling author and award-winning political commentator, Douglas is a regular columnist for the Spectator, where he is associate editor, Standpoint and UnHerd.
+He writes frequently for a variety of other publications, including the The Times, The Sun and Evening Standard.

 Media Experience: A variety of platforms, including BBC, Question Time and Newsnight; Sky News; Al-Jazeera; Fox News

 Expertise: UK and US Foreign Policy, Terrorism, Middle East (specifically Israel and Iran), National Security and defence, US and UK foreign policy, Northern Ireland, domestic radicalisation, multiculturalism.